FaharasNET

 Share on FacebookShare on Twitter

-Is the American Dream of owning a house dead for those with modest earnings?
+Is homeownership still realistic for modest earners?
 Many think so.
 But, reality shows a different story.

-Today’s median U.S. home price is $412,300.
-This is 40% higher than what past generations paid, even after adjusting for inflation.
+In 2025, the median U.S. home price is $412,300—40% higher than past generations paid, even after inflation adjustments. than what past generations paid, even after adjusting for inflation.
 This has left many feeling defeated before they start looking.

 I used to think owning a home was impossible for those earning less than the median.
 The numbers seemed too high: prices, bidding wars, and unpredictable mortgage rates.